 Broader policies and politics

 A wide-ranging set of policies have been introduced by the Chancellor to support the economy and households during COVID-19, costing hundreds of billions of pounds.
 Emergency funding has been provided for public services and some ‘front-line’ charities.
-These measures have been expanded and amended over time.
+These measures have been expanded and amended over the course of the pandemic – and some will be scaled back from August.
 The Chancellor has said that the government will do ‘whatever it takes’ to support the NHS, businesses, families, and individuals.

-During the government’s live daily briefings, media questions have often focused on availability of testing and personal protective equipment (PPE), NHS capacity to treat COVID-19 patients, and – increasingly – the nature and timing of the government’s support for care homes dealing with the outbreak.
+During the government’s live daily briefings, media questions have often focused on availability of testing and personal protective equipment (PPE), NHS capacity to treat COVID-19 patients, the nature and timing of the government’s support for care homes dealing with the outbreak, and the development of the government’s test and trace programme.
 On 2 April, the Health Secretary suggested that there will be ‘criticisms made’ of the approach taken to COVID-19 testing – ‘some of them justified’.
 On 30 April, the Prime Minister acknowledged ‘the logistical problems we have faced in getting the right protective gear to the right people at the right time’, as well as ‘the frustrations that we have experienced in expanding the numbers of tests’.
 A social care ‘action plan’ was published by government on 15 April – the same day that testing was expanded to social care settings – and details of extra support for infection control in care homes was published on 15 May.
 On the same day, the Health Secretary claimed that ‘from the start, we’ve worked incredibly hard to throw that protective ring around our care homes'.

 Leaders and advisors

 Several key individuals have been at the heart of the government response – including the Prime Minister, First Secretary of State, Health Secretary, Chief Medical Officer, Deputy Chief Medical Officer, Chief Scientific Adviser, and others.
 Several government ministers have led daily briefings to make particular announcements.
+Over time, scientific and medical advisers have made fewer appearances at the daily briefings.
+Dominic Raab – one of several ministers to appear on his own at a daily briefing in June – said that ‘ultimately the politicians need to answer the judgement calls that we make based on the evolving science’.
 The Queen addressed the nation with a televised message on 5 April to thank NHS staff, care workers, the public, and others for their part in the COVID-19 response.

 The Prime Minister spent a week in hospital with COVID-19 from 5 to 12 April.
 The First Secretary of State, Dominic Raab, led the government’s response while he recovered.
 The Prime Minister returned to work in Downing Street on April 27.
-COBR meetings and the government’s Scientific Advisory Group for Emergencies (SAGE) have been key mechanisms for government advice and decision-making during the COVID-19 outbreak.
+COBR meetings and SAGE have been key mechanisms for government advice and decision-making during the COVID-19 outbreak.
 The membership of the SAGE group was made public by the government on 4 May.